RetronEletron/EmergeLibrary/README.md

 passwd
 ```
 ## Add Display Manager to be ran by default
-Run those commands below if you are not sure that the display manager is for sure added to be ran by default.
+Run the commands below if you are not sure, that the display manager is for sure added to be ran by default.
 ```
 OpenRC:
 rc-update add display-manager default